circleci/circleci-docs/jekyll/_cci2/caching.md

 ```
 {% endraw %}

-In this example,
+In the above example,
 if a dependency tree is partially restored by either the second or third cache keys,
-dependency managers may not properly install on top of the partial tree.
+some dependency managers will incorrectly install on top of an outdated dependency tree.

 Instead of a cascading fallback,
 a more stable option is one specific, version-prefixed cache key.